halfstrik/test_advertisement/README.md

 * Django==1.7.4

 ### Before make Pull Request
-Enshure that all tests are passed:
+Ensure that all tests are passed:

 `python manage.py test`